rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 ### Predict

-If the term after the dot is a non-terminal, `predict()` is called.
-It adds the expansion of the non-terminal to the current column.
+If the term after the dot is a nonterminal, `predict()` is called.
+It adds the expansion of the nonterminal to the current column.

 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>